West Nile Fever in Children

 What causes West Nile fever in a child?

 The illness is caused by West Nile virus.
 The West Nile virus belongs to a group of viruses known as flaviviruses.
 These viruses are commonly found in Africa, West Asia, Australia, Europe, and the Middle East.
 Flaviviruses are spread by insects, most often mosquitoes.
 Other examples of flaviviruses include yellow fever, Japanese encephalitis, dengue virus, and St. Louis encephalitis virus.
 West Nile virus is closely related to the St. Louis encephalitis virus.

 The West Nile virus can infect humans, birds, mosquitoes, horses, and some other mammals.
+West Nile virus was first identified in 1937 in Uganda in eastern Africa.
 In 1999, the virus occurred in the Western hemisphere for the first time.
 The first cases were reported in New York City.
 Since then, West Nile virus has been considered an emerging infectious disease in the U.S. It has spread down the East Coast and to many Southern and Midwestern states.
 It has been reported in all lower 48 states in the U.S.

 West Nile virus is spread to humans through the bite of an infected female mosquito.
 The mosquitoes get the virus by biting infected birds.
 Crows and jays are the most common birds with the virus.
 But at least 110 other bird species also have been shown to have the virus.